MohamedAbdalfatah/zUMIs-Pipline/README.md

 # Deal with permession deined probelm

-## The peoblem
+## The peroblem

-Proudaction tead decide to block the new members fo access the FASTQ files in proudaction directory
+Proudaction team decide to block the new members from access the FASTQ files in proudaction directory

-## Sloution
+## Sloutions

 ### zUMIs Pipline

 **Step 1** Establish the directory of the project

-Since I'm using zUMIs to work with smart-seq covid project, I need to copy files and scripts in from "/scratch_isilon/groups/singlecell/shared/projects/SCMARATOCOV"
+Since I'm using zUMIs to work with smart-seq covid project, I need to copy files and scripts from "/scratch_isilon/groups/singlecell/shared/projects/SCMARATOCOV"

 This script create the working directory of subproject with all of what you need to work with zUMIs